-Stereo speakers software as well as audio alarms, such as low battery condition, generated by the system.
-The speakers appearance depends on the model you purhased.
+Stereo speakers The speakers emit sound generated by your software as well as audio alarms, such as low battery condition, generated by the system.
 Display hinges The display hinges allow the display panel to be positioned at a variety of easy-to-view angles.
 Power button Press this button to turn the computer's power on or off.
 Power indicator The Power indicator glows white when the computer is turned on.
 However, if you turn the computer off into Sleep Mode, this indicator will blink white.
 Keyboard Your computer's keyboard contains character keys, control keys, function keys, and special Windows keys, providing all the functionality of a full-size keyboard.
 Refer to the The Keyboard section for details.
 Touch Pad The Touch Pad located in the palm rest is used to control the movement of the on-screen pointer.
 To use the Touch Pad, simply touch and move your fingertip across it in the direction you want the on-screen pointer to go.
-Touch Pad appearance depends on the model you purhased.